 Established February 2011, Bulldog Steel Fabrication (BSF) of Madison, Georgia has built their reputation on being the supplier that gets the job done.
 Positioned as an industry leader in southeastern Georgia, BSF focuses on manufacturing skeletal components to sell to other companies for their own production.
 BSF currently uses 930 tons of steel per month and services more than 15 different industries.
 From heavy cargo and commercial construction to overhead door companies and manufactured housing, it is the variety of industries they serve that makes their company unique.

 Upon deciding to continue to expand and diversify their product line, BSF broke ground on a 15,000-square-foot expansion project in February 2017.
-With this expansion came a brand new, eco-friendly, side-downdraft Large Equipment Paint Booth, custom designed by Global Finishing Solutions® (GFS).
+With this expansion came a brand new metal fabrication spray booth.
+This eco-friendly, side-downdraft Large Equipment Paint Booth was custom designed by Global Finishing Solutions® (GFS).
 Their new paint booth allows them to apply wet coat paint to smaller individual parts and welded structures up to 10 feet high, 16 feet wide and 60 feet long that weigh up to 30,000 pounds.

 BSF was introduced to GFS paint booths through a business opportunity they were presented with from a prominent company in the solar industry.
 BSF builds and applies finishes to skid frames for this customer to use in their solar energy projects.
 With the help of Sam Torrey from Southern Fluid Systems, Bulldog Steel Fabrication chose Global Finishing Solutions to build their custom paint booth in order to maintain consistency in the paint finish from the parts manufactured at BSF to the finished product sold by their customer.